cianmorrin/indicode-fyp-research/2_Evaluating Bayesian networks precision for detectingstudents learning style.md

 Learning might be improved when learning and teaching styles match *1*.
 And all lecturer’s have their own style and it’s the case the student has to adapt to them.
 How it is one of the most desired characteristics of web-based systems to be adaptive and personalised *2*
 States that web based questionnaires can become boring and you wont get true data.
-The used a BN, each node represents different student behaviour.
+They used a BN, each node represents different student behaviour.
 The information gathered is from the student log files.

 #### Related work
 Problems with student modelling *3*